A short excerpt from the projection testing session recording as seen from the point of view of visitor/interactor.

 The dog is reacting to visitor movements.
 With gentle, slow movements the dog only follows the visitor by moving from one side to the other horizontally.
 A stronger movement will make the dog react in an abrupt, violent way.

 Dog of Zone is an experimental interactive projection that is being developed as a subject of PhD thesis at Academy of Fine Arts in Cracow, Poland.
-The project is an exploration of a hybrid approach to making art by combining wide range of mediums in a seamless way.
-It includes traditional drawing, computer animation and programming.
+The project explores a concept of the Zone - an unstable, uncontrolled space that seems to act as a living being.
+The Zone manifests itself via the dog - the object of the Zone.
+On the technical side Dog of Zone is an exploration of a hybrid approach to making art by combining wide range of mediums (traditional drawing, computer animation, programming, sound) in a seamless way.

 The work of Dog of Zone has been running since 2010 and is a further development of the theme started in the series of graphics Dogs of Zone.
 The practical part (the projection itself) is almost finished.
 The entire project will hopefully see the light of the day sometime in 2018.